Skip to Content

 What’s Wrong With My Cauliflower?

 The first time I grew cauliflower, it turned out perfectly.
 I thought… this is easy!
-I grew cauliflower again the following year and there were plenty of volunteers for the “what’s wrong with my cauliflower?” pictures.
+I grew cauliflower again the following year, and there were plenty of volunteers for the “What’s wrong with my cauliflower?” pictures.
 Learn what’s wrong with your cauliflower (and how to fix it!) in this blog post.

 What’s wrong with my cauliflower?